MGoosePlayZ/castletool-web/PRIVACY.md

 Tokens are not intended to be permanently stored.
 They are deleted after use and are not intentionally retained after request completion.

-CastleTool API operators do not intentionally maintain copies of user credentials and generally cannot recover lost or previously submitted tokens.
+CastleTool operators do not intentionally maintain copies of user credentials and generally cannot recover lost or previously submitted tokens.

 Users are responsible for safeguarding their tokens and should revoke them immediately if they suspect a token has been compromised.